home-assistant/developers.home-assistant/blog/2024-03-20-state_reported_timestamp.md

 The `State` object is now always updated and an event is always fired when an integration sets the state of an entity, regardless of any change to the state or a state attribute.
 This is implemented by adding a new timestamp, `State.last_reported` and a new event `state_reported`.

-The `state_reported` state is fired in large volume, and must be used with care to avoid deterimental effects on system load:
+The `state_reported` event is fired in large volume, and must be used with care to avoid detrimental effects on system load:
- - Event listeners which subscribe to all events are not called when `state_reported` is fired
+ - Event listeners which subscribe to all events are not called when `state_reported` is fired.
- - It's not allowed to listen to `state_reported` events for all entities
+ - It's not allowed to listen to `state_reported` events for all entities.
- - When listening to `state_reported`, an `event_filter` must be used to screen out events for other entities
+ - When listening to `state_reported`, an `event_filter` must be used to screen out events for other entities.
- - When listening to `state_reported`, the `run_immediately` flag must be set
+ - When listening to `state_reported`, the `run_immediately` flag must be set.

 ### Background